randheer094/randheer094.github.io/index.md

 * * *

 #### About Me
-I'm a software engineer, computer science graduate, and a life long student.
-I am passionate about writing scalable & maintanable code.
-I started my carrer as a software developer trainee at an early stage startup and I was amased by the impact a few lines of code can create on the world.
+I’m a software engineer, computer science graduate, and lifelong student.
+I am passionate about writing scalable & maintainable code.
+I started my career as a software developer trainee at an early-stage startup and I was amazed by the impact a few lines of code can create on the world.
 Currently working at foodpanda Singapore as an android developer.

 #### Skills